Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### clientRequestUrl

 The URL that client requests from Enterprise Viewer to OpenContent should be made to.
-Generally, this only changes if OpenContent <!--(OC?)-->has a different REST root, `/alfresco/OpenContent` for example used when OC is an Alfresco subsystem.
+Generally, this only changes if OpenContent has a different REST root, `/alfresco/OpenContent` for example used when OC is an Alfresco subsystem.

 Default value: `/OpenContent/rest`

 ### collaborationEndpoint

 This URL is the endpoint on which the web socket server is listening for a connection.
-This should be used when Enterprise Viewer is being run in collaboration mode.
+This should be used when Enterprise Viewer is run in collaboration mode.
 If collaboration mode is enabled but this property is not specified, collaboration mode will not work properly.

 For load balanced setups, there should only be a single collaboration server.
 So this should point to the **single, non-load balanced URL**.

 Default value: `http://localhost:3000`